-- Follow this link to the Environmental Health and Safety Office website: Workplace Hazardous Materials Information System (WHMIS) |

-Environmental health and safety | University of Manitoba (umanitoba.ca) - Go to the WHMIS section and follow the instructions to complete the tutorial and test through UM Learn. - When you have passed the test, print the certificate and forward to Rob Ellis.
+- Follow this link to the Environmental Health and Safety Office website: Workplace Hazardous Materials Information System (WHMIS) | Environmental health and safety | University of Manitoba (umanitoba.ca) - Go to the WHMIS section and follow the instructions to complete the tutorial and test through UM Learn. - When you have passed the test, print the certificate and forward to the Safety Technician.